alectsnodgrass/PHYS4130-S26/Michael/writeup.md

             9        6.0339778661    0.00000000002912692310
            10        6.0339778661    0.00000000000030109248

-This has clearly recovered the efficiciency we saw before, achiecing 10 decimal precision at 9 quadrature points.
-To wit, we can compare this to a previous efficient algorithm called Simpson's rule.
+This has clearly recovered the efficiency we saw before, achieving 10 decimal precision at 9 quadrature points.
+We can then compare this to a previous efficient algorithm called Simpson's rule.
 It works by apprxoimating a funciton with quadratics.
 Its tabulated values are

     Simpson's Rule